molpopgen/fwdpp/doc/md/policies.md

   };
 ~~~

-That last variable, scaling, means that fitness is the product of $1, 1+sh, 1+s \times scaling$ over sites.
-This allows you to recreate results from the different parts of the literature that use $scaling = 1$ and 2.
+That last variable, scaling, means that fitness is the product of \f$1, 1+sh, 1+s \times \mathrm{scaling}\f$ over sites.
+This allows you to recreate results from the different parts of the literature that use \f$scaling = 1\f$ and 2.
 Many classic results are based on a scaling of 2.

 To use the multiplicative fitness policy in your simulations, this goes to __KTfwd::sample\_diploid__: